Skip to content

 Mandates

-A Mandate is a record of the permission a customer has given you to debit their payment method.
+This is an object representing a record of the permission a customer has given you to debit their payment method.

 Ref: Stripe docs